The 2018 YBCA 100 List

 BUFU creates spaces and leads multimedia conversations that push the boundaries of what intersectional communities can look like, and what inclusive and radical practices can be.
 As young femmes of color, they are a strong, fresh voice at the forefront of a long legacy of queer and femme community activism.

-Rafael Casal is a writer, performer, and producer, originally known for performing spoken word on HBO’s Def Poetry.
-He is the cofounder and artistic director of the BARS workshop at the Public Theater in New York.
-His film Blindspotting, made with co-creator and costar Daveed Diggs, was the opening feature of the 2018 Sundance Film Festival.
+Rafael Casal is a writer, actor, and producer whose feature film debut, Blindspotting, which he co-wrote with costar Daveed Diggs, opened to rave reviews this summer.
+Originally known for performing spoken word on HBO’s Def Poetry, Casal is also the cofounder and artistic director of the BARS workshop at the Public Theater in New York.

 Human-centered design studio